balakrishnadavath0305/cryptocurrency_price_prediction/readme.md

 - For visualization, always use actual DataFrame column names after any renaming or flattening.
 - If running on Python 3.11+, use `prophet` (not `fbprophet`).

-## Author & License

-- Notebook and code by a final-year BTech student.
-- MIT License.